Pylons/pyramid/docs/glossary.rst

    traversal
-     The act of descending "up" a tree of resource objects from a root resource in order to find a :term:`context`.
+     The act of descending "up" a tree of resource objects from a root resource in order to find a :term:`context` resource.
 The :app:`Pyramid` :term:`router` performs traversal of resource objects when a :term:`root factory` is specified.
 See the :ref:`traversal_chapter` chapter for more information.
 Traversal can be performed *instead* of :term:`URL dispatch` or can be combined *with* URL dispatch.
 See :ref:`hybrid_chapter` for more information about combining traversal and URL dispatch (advanced).

    router
      The :term:`WSGI` application created when you start a